-1.Components use to build RV's always have a "new" smell to them, possibly irritating a respiratory system of the human body on warm days.

-2. Fresh air is always good for the human body unless allergies are a factor.
+- 1.Components used to build RV's always have a "new" smell to them, possibly irritating a respiratory system of the human body on warm days. - 2.
+Fresh air is always good for the human body unless allergies are a factor.